Paralympics Day Four: Silver in the Velodrome for Dunlevy and McCrystal

 The Laois woman finished seventh overall and will be back in action on Monday, competing in the 50M Butterfly, her main event.

-The Equestrian Grade I-V Team Test is currently underway, with Ireland represented by Tamsin Addison, Michael Murphy and Kate Kerr-Horan.

-Addison is first up, shortly after 10am, while Murphy is due to compete at 11.20am.

-On the track, there's hope of another medal for Team Ireland as Greta Streimikyte races in the Women's T13 1500M final at 11.10am.
+Next up was Greta Streimikyte running in the Women's T13 1500M final.

-The 26-year-old put in a strong performance to take second in Friday's heat, having led for much of the race.
+After a strong performance in Friday's heat, finishing second after leading much of the race, Streimikyte battled hard to take fifth in the final.